-The majority of studies on the teleosts' appetite- controlling mechanisms are conducted on domesticated fish that have bred heen in captivity for manv generations (e.g., salmon, carp, and cod).
-In comparison to wild fish exposed to less favourable conditions, it is highly likely that these fish, who are accustomed to the most favourable habitat (e.g., no predators, constant light exposure and temperatures) and feeding (e.g., satiation, lack of struggle), may have changed their feeding behaviour and systems controlling appetite.
-Finding the similarities between wild and captive populations could reveal crucial details about how domestication affects feeding behaviour.
+The majority of studies on the teleosts' controlling mechanisms appetiteare conducted on domesticated fish that have been bred captivity for in many generations (e.g., salmon, carp, and cod).
+In comparison to wild fish exposed to less favourable conditions, it is highly likely that these fish, who are accustomed to the most favourable habitat (e.g., no predators, constant light exposure and temperatures) and feeding (e.g., satiation, lack of struggle), may have changed their feeding behaviour and systems the controlling appetite.
+Finding similarities between wild and captive populations could reveal crucial details about how domestication affects feeding behaviour.
 Therefore, research on fish feeding patterns and fish sampling in their natural habitat would be tremendously beneficial (Ronnestad et. al., , 2017).
 Teleosts and mammals share many of the same endocrine systems that regulate central control of food intake, showing a common thread of conservation throughout vertebrate evolution.
-Current studies on several fish hormones, such as insulin, endocannabinoids, and members of the glucagon familv of peptides, are insufficient to make accurate comparisons.
+Current studies on several fish hormones, such insulin. as endocannabinoids, and members of the glucagon family of insufficient to peptides, are make accurate comparisons.
 Only a few number of groups, such as the salmoniformes, perciformes, pleuronectiformes and cypriniformes, have undergone extensive research.Many fish species exhibit indeterminate growth, which means that they keep expanding during the course of their whole lives.
 Growth of mammals and other model animals, such as zebrafish (Danio rerio), which reach a maximum length size as adults, is in contrast to this.
-Therefore, even though controlling one's hunger and food intake is frequently seen as a behavioural aspect of maintaining an energy balance, the basic notion of energy homeostasis needs to be applied with great caution in fish (Ronnestad et. al., 2017).
-The effects on food intake of various neuroendocrine systems investigated in depth in as the NPY, melanocortin fish,such system, or CCK, were comparable to those in humans.
+Therefore, even though controlling one's hunger and food intake is frequently seen as a behavioural aspect of maintaining an energy balance, the e-ISSN 2347 - 517X Original Article basic notion of energy homeostasis needs to be applied with great caution in fish (Ronnestad et. al., 2017).
+The effects on food intake of various neuroendocrine systems investigated in depth in fish, such as the NPY, melanocortin system, or CCK, were comparable to those in humans.
 In conclusion, we are unable to precisely identify evolutionary changes in all of their facets due to still limited knowledge about central control of food intake in fish compared to mammals.
 The material that is now available mostly refers to neuroendocrine signalling.
 As a result, it is impossible to identify any obvious evolutionary patterns in teleost fish with relation to the regulation of food intake.
-The majority of studies and all existing data on nutrient signalling point to food homeostatic control of intake Research on response to various cues like stress, environmental factors, circadian rhythms, nutrients in fish is though in a preliminary state, it is comparable to mammals and imparts a definitive direction in fish research and has immense potential.
+The majority of studies and all existing data on nutrient signalling point to homeostatic control of food intake.
+Research on response to various cues like stress, environmental factors, circadian rhythms, nutrients in fish is though in а preliminary state, it is comparable to mammals and imparts a definitive direction in fish research and has immense potential.